burkeholland/react-cosmosdb/README.md

 ## Running The App

-The template can be run in development, or in production.
-For development, use the following workflow.
+In development, the app runs via two separate processes...

 ### Start the Express Server